 A design can be two-dimensional or three-dimensional.
-For example, the appearance of a kitchen robot may be subject to design.
-Similarly, a fabric or carpet pattern may be the subject of design as well.
-Even a component of a product can be the subject of design.
-Just like the headlamps of a car or the door opening handle of a refrigerator.
-In order for a design to become eligible for protection by filing a design application in terms of intellectual property rights, it is required that such design is new worldwide and has a distinctive character.
+For example, the appearance of a food processor can be subject to design.
+Similarly, a fabric or carpet pattern may also be the subject to design.
+Even a part of a product may be subject to design.
+Like the headlights of a car or the door handle of a refrigerator.
+A design must have a new and distinctive character in the world in order to obtain a protection application for intellectual rights.